miklo88/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+A) Adaptive websites are tailor made to exactly what the client needs.
+Responsive websites flow from desktop to mobile view.

 2. Describe what it means to be mobile first vs desktop first.
+A) Mobile first established the thought of people viewing content on mobile devices first.
+So the optimized view will be a mobile first approach (mobile->tablet->desktop).
+Desktop first is the opposite.
+Desktop optimized view focus then tablet->mobile.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+A) establishes a new font size for the browswer at 10px.
+So that makes 1 rem = 10px and not the browswer default of 16px.

 4. How would you describe preprocessing to someone new to CSS?
+A) This will make life a lot easier.
+You find yourself writing a lot of the same syntax over and over again.
+If you apply a preprocessor like SASS or LESS then you can apply global attributes that will help make your code lean.
+It really makes coding css more efficient.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+A) Making creating multiple pages with redundant styles easier.
+More approachable.
+B) Most trouble has been from my old css.
+If your old css is bad news bears then youre not going to have a good time.
 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up